areenraj/GSoC-24/turb_jet/report.md

 ## Problem Definition

 The following case consists of a setup of a turbulent axisymmetric jet at a Reynolds Number of 2000.
 Free jets are on the simpler side of flow simulations as they do not necessarily involve heavy interactions with a solid surface in the flow, making meshing and the case setup much easier.
-In such a jet we see the consistent expansion as well as retardation of velocity as the flow progresses axially through the domain.
+In such a jet, we see the consistent expansion as well as retardation of velocity as the flow progresses in the axial direction through the domain.

-The purpose of this test case will be to show the velocity profiles of a steady state simulation involving a free jet at low Mach Numbers
+The purpose of this test case will be to show the velocity profiles of a steady state simulation involving a free jet at low Mach Numbers.

 ## Case Setup